Fish and Game Warden Degree

 The Master of Environmental Management at Duke University is a professional program for individuals already working in the sector.
 The program takes two years of study to complete and includes coursework from environmental studies, engineering, policy, and business to help graduates gain knowledge that can be applied to real-world situations.
 While the majority of the coursework is completed online, students are required to attend four on-campus sessions at the main campus in North Carolina and one special visit to Washington DC to supplement online courses and meet the faculty and their fellow classmates.
 The online course format requires students to “attend classes” at set times during the week by logging into the course management site.
 Utilizing webcams during these classes helps faculty develop relationships with students and encourages discussion.

 Fish and Game Warden Job Description

-Individuals with wildlife degrees and those who have completed fish and game warden training will have the opportunity to work for either state or federal organizations in the fields of wildlife management and protection or game enforcement.
+Individuals with wildlife degrees and those who have completed fish and game warden training will be prepared to work for state or federal agencies in the fields of wildlife management and protection or game enforcement.
 Undergraduate degree holders may work in field technician positions gathering data, tracking animal and aquatic behavior and populations, and interacting with the public.
 Graduate degree holders may work in management positions, lead research projects, or analyze and inform conservation policies.
 Fish and game wardens should not only be interested in working nature with animals, but also sharing information with the public and developing sustainable conservation strategies.
-According to the Bureau of Labor Statistics, approximately 90% of fish and game wardens worked for state departments compared to 10% that worked for local governments.1
+According to the Bureau of Labor Statistics, approximately 85% of fish and game wardens work for state departments compared to 15% working for local governments.1

 A fish and game warden degree may help students work towards related careers like: